sagemath/trac_to_gh/Issue 780.md

 # Issue 780: calculus integration failing due to maxima interacting when it shouldn't

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/780

 Original creator: was